llvm/llvm-project/polly/docs/Architecture.rst

 .. image:: images/LLVM-Passes-only.png
     :align: center

-Polly can conceptually be run at three different positions in the pass pipeline.
-As an early optimizer before the standard LLVM pass pipeline, as a later optimizer as part of the target specialization sequence, and theoretically also with the loop optimizations in the inliner cycle.
+Polly can conceptually be run at three different positions in the pass pipeline: an early optimizer before the standard LLVM pass pipeline, as a later optimizer as part of the target specialization sequence, and theoretically also with the loop optimizations in the inliner cycle.
 We only discuss the first two options, as running Polly in the inline loop, is likely to disturb the inliner